Mohanson/zerg/README.md

 ## Scan

-Just trans .md to .html
+Just another markdown compiler.
 ![show.png](/resources/show.png)

 ## Installition

+The project was built by *buildout*.
+All you need to do the following things:

     python bootstrap-buildout.py
     cd bin